turingschool/front-end-curriculum/lessons/module-3/advanced-react-hooks.md

 An action doesn't do anything by itself, it's just an instruction.
 However, by convention, all actions must have a _type_ key.
-This type key will be used by the reducer the action is ultimately dispatched to.
+This type key will be used by the reducer that the action is ultimately dispatched to.
 Other key/value pairs can optionally be included in the object as well.

 ### Reducer